We here at IndulgeYourPet would be willing to bet that the day you decided to adopt your dog, the last thing on your mind was…

-There are only a few breeds known to genetically inherit this disease although there are a wide range of breeds who routinely suffer from low levels of IGA in the blood as standard.
-Therefore, it is not uncommon for dogs to develop this disease as they get older.
+Only a few breeds are known to inherit this disease, although many species routinely suffer from low levels of IGA in the blood as standard.
+Therefore, it is common for dogs to develop this disease as they age.

 - Chinese Shar Pei,

-- German Shepherd Dog (Shepherd Dogs have particularly low levels naturally, making them a high risk),
+- German Shepherd Dog (Shepherd Dogs have deficient levels naturally, making them a high risk),

 - Golden Retriever,

 How is this IGA treated?